-The Mentoring with Math program is designed to strengthen the impact of tutoring by adding in the element of mentorship.
+The Mentoring with Math program is designed to strengthen the impact of math tutoring by adding in the element of mentorship.
 Learning from a Mentor as a positive role model and friend encourages self-esteem and confidence building for the Mentees as they work through math problems together.
 Math Mentors and their Mentees meet once a week to work on numeracy, complete activities, and play games.
+No previous experience is necessary to volunteer as a math tutor, all training is provided by Big Brothers.

 Who can be a Math Mentor?